janlelis/rg/README.md

 This gem does not mandate how you should organize your views.
 Don't forget to:

-- include the JavaScript manifest file (once)
+- include the JavaScript manifest file (once) in your HTML
-- include the `ng-app` directive
+- include the `ng-app` directive in your HTML
-- turn off turbolinks
+- turn off turbolinks (remove from manifest file, HTML, Gemfile)
 - turn off `config.assets.debug` in development.rb

 ## Generators